JackTheEngineer/Drone/hardware/Notes.md

 Add a errata note to the XMC1100-2Go TLI4790 on the schematic to tell about the short circuits on the LED's.

+# Notes to RFM75
+All registers have to be written.
+The order of commands, in which a RX-pipe is configured, Matters.
+The registers have to be set in the same ascending order as in the datasheet.